bigbluebutton/bigbluebutton.github.io/index.md

 1. Join the [BigBlueButton community](https://bigbluebutton.org/support/community/).
 1. Follow us social media: [Twitter](https://twitter.com/bigbluebutton), [Facebook](https://www.facebook.com/bigbluebutton), and [YouTube](https://www.youtube.com/user/bigbluebuttonshare).

-If you want to setup your own BigBlueButton server, follow either the step-by-step install instructions for [2.2](/2.2/install.html) or, use the [bbb-install.sh](https://github.com/bigbluebutton/bbb-install) installation script to setup a server in about 15 minutes.
+What to setup your own BigBlueButton server?
+We provide an install script called [bbb-install.sh](https://github.com/bigbluebutton/bbb-install) that for most cases will get you going with a server with SSL certificate in about 15 minutes.
+Foer other cases, we provide step-by-step install instructions for [2.2](/2.2/install.html).

-You'll need to a front-end for users to access BigBlueButton.
-If you are setting up a server for the first time, check out [Greenlight](/install/greenlight-v2.html) (which `bbb-install.sh` can install for you as well).
+Want a front-end to your server?
+As described above, check out [Greenlight](/install/greenlight-v2.html) (which `bbb-install.sh` can install for you as well).
 We also provide a number of [integrations](https://bigbluebutton.org/integrations/) with popular open source platforms (such as Moodle or WordPress).

 If you are a developer, after setting up your own BigBlueButton server, we recommend